Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds: Results

-To test our model's capacity to predict long term methane concentrations, we obtain model predictions for the year 2023 using the neural network representation of ADM model and compare it with the observed data.
-The plots given in Figure \ref{fig:2023-predict} show that the trained model accurately estimates emissions from OSTPs upto one year ahead based on the meteorological data and mass of expected amount of diluents (industrial waste) in the ponds.
-For the concentrations, the model can suggest future trends, preserving exact values for observations close to the average CH$_4$ values.
+To test our model's long term CH$_4$ concentration predictive capacity, we obtain predictions for the year 2023 and compare it with the observed data.
+Figure \ref{fig:2023-predict} shows that the trained model accurately estimates emissions from OSTPs upto one year ahead.
+For predicting concentrations, the model can suggest future trends, with better data fitting when the true data is closer to the mean CH$_4$ levels.
 However, the variation is larger (for higher recorded observation) since the real-time data is noisy and the model ignores extreme large values as outliers.
-Overall, we can conclude that our model either performs comparable or outperforms all other alternative models in long-terms projections of CH$_4$.
+Our results indicate that with current levels of oil sands activity and similar meteorological parameter readings (temperature, humidity, etc), there will be no improvement in CH$_4$ concentrations in the region.